 Professor Ruth Taylor

-Vice-Principal Education, The University of Aberdeen (Co-Chair)
+Vice-Principal Education, The University of Aberdeen (Vice-Chair)

 Professor Ruth Taylor took up the role of Vice-Principal Education at The University of Aberdeen in November 2019.
 She is responsible for leading the effective delivery of the University’s strategic objectives for Education.
 Areas of responsibility include: quality and innovation in learning, teaching and assessment; student experience and engagement, including student support; student success; employability and entrepreneurship; quality assurance and enhancement across the provision.
 Ruth is also responsible for leading the University’s work on race equality and the Race Equality Charter.